Structek Consulting

 Garage slab repair and waterproofing, first.

-The rollout starts with the two categories that move volume in Structek's current practice: the same concrete repair and waterproofing work documented across the reports on file.
-Prompt tuning is calibrated against real observation language from these reports so the first generated draft reads like the firm wrote it.
+The rollout starts with two high-volume categories in Structek's current work: concrete repair and waterproofing.
+Both are documented extensively across the firm's recent project files, and prompt tuning is calibrated against real observation language from those files so the first generated draft reads like the firm wrote it.
+Short-form sealed letters follow as the letter shape clears end-to-end generation for the firm.

 Volume-led rollout · tuned against real report language